cfreeman/tsa/README.md

 ## TODO
 * Polish up hugo-2-stork utility
 * Figure out some way to shim / reduce initial load on mobile for 3D view.
-* Need an image for the model for sculptures.
 * Script up indexer (and CDN uploading)
 	* Look into compressing the index.
 * Add quotes to metadata block and pull noteworthy tom sachs quotes out of archived articles.